FernandoBasso/ReadTheDocs-Dev-How-To/docs/typescript/index.md

 **TIP 3**: Always try to say aloud (or at least think about) the name of the concept being applied at each situation.
 For example, “We are using an indexed access type here, and here we make use of mapped types.”

+## TypeScript Two Responsibilities

+TypeScript types are erased during transpilation (generation of vanilla, runnable JavaScript code).

+`tsc` (TypeScript compiler) does two things:

+- Type-checks the code.
+- Transpiles the code.

+Those two things are done in separate steps and are not related.
+Code could be not type-checking correctly, but `tsc` will still emit JS.

+People sometimes incorrectly say “My TypeScript code doesn’t compile.”, when they should really be saying “My TypeScript code does not type-check.”
+TypeScript code with type errors is still transpiled unless the [noEmitOnError](https://www.typescriptlang.org/tsconfig#noEmitOnError) flag is `true`.

 ## Other Resources